David Finch (comics)

-David Finch is a comics artist known for his work on Top Cow Productions' Cyberforce, as well as numerous subsequent titles for Marvel Comics and DC Comics, such as The New Avengers, Moon Knight, Ultimatum, and Brightest Day.
+David Finch is a comics artist known for his work on Top Cow Productions' Cyberforce, as well as numerous subsequent titles for Marvel Comics and DC Comics, such as New Avengers, Moon Knight, Ultimatum, and Brightest Day.
 He has provided album cover art for the band Disturbed, and done concept art for films such as Watchmen.

 Career

 David Finch started his comics career drawing Top Cow Productions' Cyberforce, after series creator and studio founder Marc Silvestri ceased his run as writer/artist on that book.
 Finch co-created Ascension with Matt "Batt" Banning.
 He later worked on the first three issues of Aphrodite IX with David Wohl.

 In 2003, Finch returned to comics for a year-long arc on Ultimate X-Men with writer Brian Michael Bendis.
-Following that, the duo moved on to The Avengers, where they destroyed Marvel's premiere superhero team and then relaunched it as The New Avengers featuring a radically different cast.
-On Avengers, David's presence doubled sales with starting with his first issue.
+Following that, the duo moved on to The Avengers, where they destroyed Marvel's premiere superhero team and then relaunched it as New Avengers featuring a radically different cast.
+On Avengers, Finch's presence doubled sales with starting with his first issue.